 Automating validation is the best way to ensure full compliance.
-A DXDM system conducts validation at the same time as code generation.
-After checking that the correct taxonomy is applied and each data field is correctly populated, a DXDM will check that landing pages are live and that tags are signaling, so data flows accurately.
+The Data Standards Cloud conducts validation at the same time as code generation.
+After checking that the correct taxonomy is applied and each data field is correctly populated, this platform will check that landing pages are live and that tags are signaling, so data flows accurately.